 Revelation 19:13 And he was clothed with a vesture dipped in blood: and his name is called The Word of God.

 One title people use refer to Jesus is “the Living Word”.

-There is nothing necessarily wrong with referring to Him using this title, Jesus is the Word made flesh and Jesus was, and is, and ever will be indeed alive.
+There is nothing necessarily wrong with referring to Him using this title, Jesus is the Word made flesh and Jesus was, and is, and ever will be indeed alive and living.

 However, this title is not one He has used in scripture to identify Himself.
 So, while referring to Jesus as the “Living Word” is not necessarily wrong, it would be unwise to build a doctrine off of that title if He has not used that as a title for Himself in scripture.

 On the other hand, we do see verses referring to the word of God as living: